Hello fellow readers,

 Better yet why not use your leaves?
 Leaf mold is simply composted leaves that are packed with minerals.
 When added to your garden, they feed earthworms and beneficial microbes, lighten clay soils, and help retain moisture.

 Make leaf mold by simply raking the leaves into a big pile.
 If shredded they will decompose faster, but you can still make leaf mold without shredding.
-After one to three years, fungus will break down your leaves to a rich, earthy smelling black material similar to compost.
+After one to three years, the fungus will break down your leaves to a rich, earthy smelling black material similar to compost.
 There is a technique to make leaf mold in plastic bags punched with holes, water to moisten, and a scoop of soil added which accelerates the process to 6 to12 months.

 Dig the rich substance into your vegetable garden, or add to beds and borders.
 Leaf mold in container gardens will prevent pots from drying out so quickly.
 Or, rather than digging it in you can simply apply leaf mold as you would mulch.
 And if you don’t like the way leaves look you can top dress them with a thin layer of purchased mulch.
 But please steer clear of colored mulch which is not good for your plants and seems contrary to helping the wellbeing of our earth by recycling leaves.